 Black pipe rails (aka balusters or spindles) are both straightforward and chic.

 The contrast of the black spindles of this stair railing and the blonde wood is striking.
-When you have other wooden elements in your space (such as a stained hardwood floor), consider contrasting your handrail wood with those other elements to let it stand out.

 You can see here the overhang of the 1×6 cap board.
 This adds some substance to the railing, as well as hides the holes and flaws underneath.
 It does have a bit of craftsman flavor, too.

 Which side should handrail be on stairs?

 The side the stair handrail will be depends one where your wall falls.
 If you have a wall on the left, then the handrail will be on the right, and vice versa.